Japan–United States relations: World War II

 With its defeat at Midway and subsequent allied counter offensives in 1942, Japan now found itself in an increasingly precarious situation.
 America's industrial might outstripped that of Japan, a material disadvantage which became more apparent as the war progressed.
 The United States had gained both the strategic initiative and momentum.
 American and allied forces embarked on a long and bitter island hopping campaign, a campaign which would result in some of the most intense island battles of the Pacific War.
 By 1945, a succession of defeats had pushed Japan's defensive parameter to Okinawa, just 400 miles from mainland Japan.
 American aircraft also conducted a sustained bombardment of Japanese cities.
 Japan's strategic situation deteriorated still further when the Soviet Union declared war on Japan in accordance with the Tehran Conference, which stipulated a Soviet entry into the conflict three months after the defeat of Nazi Germany.
 The U.S. dropped two atom bombs on Hiroshima and Nagasaki and the Soviet army invaded Japanese held territory in Korea and Manchuria.
-With fears over the welfare of the Emperor, the collapse of the Japanese military and low civilian morale for the continuation of the war, Emperor Hirohito announced the surrender of Japan on 15 August 1945.
+With fears over the welfare of the Emperor, the collapse of the Japanese military and low civilian morale for the continuation of the war, Emperor Hirohito announced the surrender of Japan on August 15, 1945.
 The official Instrument of Surrender was signed on September 2, and the United States subsequently occupied Japan in its entirety, while Japan lost all its overseas territories.

 The mushroom cloud resulting from the nuclear explosion over Nagasaki rises 18 km (11 mi, 60,000 ft) into the air.

 The Pacific War was notable for the atrocities that were conducted, mostly by Japanese forces.
-Japanese war crimes ranged from large-scale massacres of non-combatants such as the Manila Massacre, ill-treating and killing of POW's and civilian internees such as the Bataan Death March and Wake Island Massacre, torture, forced labour, and the use of lethal medical experiments such as Unit 731.
-There were also war crimes done by U.S. forces, such the mutilation of dead Japanese combatants and rapes during the occupation of islands such as Okinawa.
+Japanese war crimes ranged from large-scale massacres of non-combatants such as the Manila massacre, the ill-treatment and killing of POWs and civilian internees such as the Bataan Death March and Wake Island massacre, torture, forced labour, and the use of lethal medical experiments such as Unit 731.
+U.S. forces also committed war crimes, such the mutilation of dead Japanese combatants and rape during the occupation of islands such as Okinawa.